minha-faheem/csc458a2/README.md

 1. Start a long-lived TCP flow, sending data from h1 to h2, using iperf.
 2. Send pings from h1 to h2 10 times a second and record the RTTs.
 3. Plot the following time series:

-    a.
-CWND for The long-lived TCP flow
+    - CWND for The long-lived TCP flow

-    b.
-RTT reported by ping
+    - RTT reported by ping

-    c.
-Queue size at the bottleneck
+    - Queue size at the bottleneck

 4. Spawn a webserver on h1.
 Periodically download the index.html webpage (three times every five seconds) from h1 and measure how long it takes to be fetched (on average).
 5. Do this experiment twice for a router buffer size of 100 packets and 20 packets, respectively.